You Can Still Watch BBC – The Planets from 2019

-Updated in August 2020, using NordVPN as previous VPN has stopped working with the BBC iPlayer.
+Updated in November 2022, using NordVPN as previous VPN has stopped working with the BBC iPlayer.
+All episodes of The Planets are still available for at least 12 months – so after November 20223.

 Here’s the introduction from the review from the Guardian’s TV section which I think sums up the show well.
 Even if astronomy is not a particular interest I can assure you’ll be blown away by some of the cinematic sequences.